What are forms in a database?

 Once you have decided the fields that you want to include in your form, add those fields column names in the Stackby table and start building your database.
 The main idea behind it is that you need to build a table first and then convert it to a form.

 One thing that you have to ensure at this stage is that the property of the column name that you choose is correct.
 For instance, for the phone number column, choose the column property as the phone number.
-For the position type column, choose the column property as a single option and so on.
+For adding a custom option type column, choose the column property as a single option and so on.

-#3 Drag and drop builder to create a form
+#3.
+Drag and drop fields to create a form

 After creating your database, you need to convert it into a database form layout.
 You can do that in just two steps.